Coral Gables Denied Workers’ Compensation Claim Lawyers

 Has your workers’ compensation claim been denied?
 Were your benefits cut off prematurely?
-At The Accident Law Group, P.A., in Miami, we have the experience to overcome denied claims.
+At The Accident Law Group, P.A., in Coral Gables, we have the experience to overcome denied claims.
 Do not give up.
 Our lawyers can help you.

 Reasons For Denial